SciML/DataDrivenDiffEq.jl/docs/src/examples/nonlinear_systems.md

 ## Nonlinear System with Extended Dynamic Mode Decomposition

-Similarly, we can use the [Extended Dynamic Mode Decomposition](https://link.springer.com/article/10.1007/s00332-015-9258-5) via a nonlinear [`Basis`](@ref) of observeables.
+Similarly, we can use the [Extended Dynamic Mode Decomposition](https://link.springer.com/article/10.1007/s00332-015-9258-5) via a nonlinear [`Basis`](@ref) of observables.
 Here, we will look at a rather [famous example](https://arxiv.org/pdf/1510.03007.pdf) with a finite dimensional solution.

 ```@example 3
 using DataDrivenDiffEq